 - If they have a favourite toy, let them play potties with their toy in advance of potty training.

-- Encourage them to sit on the potty or toilet for a short time, every 60 to 90 minutes without their pull up to get them used to it.
+- Encourage your child to sit on the potty or toilet for a short time, every 60 to 90 minutes without their pull up/underwear to get them used to it.

 - Praise them even if they don’t do anything.

 - Talk to your child about using the potty and stay with them when they are on it.
 You could give them a book or toy to have while they are trying.
 Or have a song that you sing while they are sitting on the potty.

 - Look out for the signs that your child needs to go and get them there quickly but calmly.

 - Don’t chastise them for accidents

 - At this early stage it is easier for boys to master going to the toilet by sitting on the potty/toilet rather than standing up.

 - Help your child with their clothes and pull ups.

 Keeping up the Momentum